mendix/hybrid-app-template/README.md

 For Android, the easiest approach is to install [Android Studio](https://developer.android.com/studio/index.html).
-You can find installation instructions for each platform (Windows/Mac/Linux) [here](https://developer.android.com/studio/install.html).
+You can find installation instructions for each platform (Windows/Mac/Linux) [here](https://developer.android.com/studio/install.html). which SDK level do I need to install?
+Or is that out of scope?

 #### iOS

 For build iOS packages locally and for running your app on an iOS emulator, you are required to use an Apple device (MacBook / iMac), with Xcode installed.
 You can install Xcode through iTunes.